Ark Schools Board

 Anu has lived in Barnet since 2012 and has two young children, so making a difference in our local schools is really important to him.
 He earned his degree in Actuarial Science from City University (1999) and is now a fully qualified actuary.
 He has worked at several large UK life insurers, and is now a senior actuary at the Bank of England.
 He hopes his passion for maths and learning will be of help to the school body.

-All appointments are made by the Head of Governance for Ark Schools.
+All appointments are made by Ark's Director of Governance.
 The term of a governor is three years, except for the Principal, who remains a governor for the duration of her time in post.
 Governors may be re-appointed for further terms.